Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 #### Camouflage Experts

 Mongrelfolk often hide their deformities under cloaks and cowls.
 In this way, they can sometimes pass as stout humans or thin dwarves.
 They are fond of camouflage, attaching leaves and twigs to their cloaks, making brown paint to cover their skin, and weaving grass nets under which they can hide.
 They use such camouflage while hunting in the wild or while standing guard outside their lairs.
-Until it is seen, a camouflaged mongrelfolk has advantage on Stealth checks made to hide.
+Until it is seen, a camouflaged mongrelfolk has advantage on [[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]] checks made to hide.

 #### Horrific Offspring

-It's possible to restore a mongrelfolk to its original form using a greater restoration spell, but the same can't be said for a mongrelfolk's offspring.
+It's possible to restore a mongrelfolk to its original form using a [[5.
+Mechanics/Spells/Greater Restoration.md\|greater restoration]] spell, but the same can't be said for a mongrelfolk's offspring.
 Only mongrelfolk that are made by magic can be restored to their original forms.
 Mongrelfolk that are born are true mongrelfolk and not the subjects of a spell or an effect that can be undone.

 Mongrelfolk can breed with other humanoids, but nearly all children born to such parents are mongrelfolk.
 (About one child in every hundred is born looking like its non-mongrelfolk parent.)